UN refugee agency presses Greece on ‘squalid’ migrant camps

 - John McCain's mother, now 106, a maverick in her own way

 Under the EU-Turkey deal reached in 2016, they are supposed to be kept on the islands and returned eventually to Turkey.
+But in practice, most apply for asylum in Greece, while there is a steady flow to the mainland of people Greek authorities designate as members of vulnerable groups.

+“UNHCR is particularly concerned about woefully inadequate sanitary facilities, fighting amongst frustrated communities, rising levels of sexual harassment and assaults and the increasing need for medical and psycho-social care,” the agency statement said.

+It said conditions were “reaching boiling point” at the Moria camp on Lesbos, where 7,000 people were living in accommodation designed for 2,000.